Diabetes - type 1Type 1 diabetes; Insulin-dependent diabetes; Juvenile diabetes; Diabetes mellitus type 1

 - Having other autoimmune disorders such as Grave's disease, Hashimoto's thyroiditis (a form of hypothyroidism), Addison's disease, multiple sclerosis (MS), or pernicious anemia

 The process that destroys the insulin-producing beta cells can be long and invisible.
-At the point when insulin production bottoms out, however, type 1 diabetes usually appears suddenly and progresses quickly.
+However, at the point when insulin production becomes too low, type 1 diabetes usually appears suddenly and progresses quickly.
 Warning signs of type 1 diabetes include:

 - Frequent urination (in children, a recurrence of bed-wetting after toilet training has been completed)